sabrinahaniff/pdf-sentry/README.md

 PDF Sentry is meant to provide **pre-execution visibility** into these structures so that users can decide whether a file should be opened in a sandbox, virtual machine, or not at all.

-This is not a malware detection engine.
-It is a **triage and inspection tool**.

 ---

 ## Requirements